 - Q. During a working lunch at a nearby restaurant, two of my colleagues consumed several cocktails and returned to work intoxicated.
 Is this allowed? - A. No. UnitedHealth Group is committed to providing a workplace free of illegal drugs and alcohol or drug misuse.
 Employees may not report for work or be on Company premises if they are under the influence of alcohol or illegal drugs.
-In this example, employees would be required to report the intoxicated colleagues to HRdirect. - Q. My co-worker told me that her husband has threatened to harm her while she is at work.
-What should I do? - A. Report it to HRdirect or your Human Capital Partner immediately.
-It is UnitedHealth Group's policy to provide a workplace that is safe and free from all threatening and intimidating conduct.
-If you are informed of this potential threat by a co-worker, you should immediately notify building security and contact your manager. - Q. When managers in my group were discussing the decision to promote one of my direct reports, another manager made comments that inappropriately referenced the employee's gender in relation to her qualifications for the position.
+In this example, employees would be required to report the intoxicated colleagues to HRdirect. - Q. My co-worker told me that her spouse has threatened to harm her while she is at work.
+What should I do? - A. Report it to Corporate Security immediately.
+It is UnitedHealth Group's policy to provide a workplace that is safe and free from all threatening and intimidating conduct. - Q. When managers in my group were discussing the decision to promote one of my direct reports, another manager made comments that inappropriately referenced the employee's gender in relation to her qualifications for the position.
 Should I report it? - A. Yes.
 The Company will not tolerate discrimination on the basis of a person's gender in its hiring or promotion practices.
-Such conduct is prohibited in any form in the workplace, and should be reported to HRdirect, your manager, or a Human Capital Partner; you may also contact the Compliance & Ethics HelpCenter.
+Such conduct is prohibited in any form in the workplace, and should be reported to HRdirect, your manager, or the Compliance & Ethics HelpCenter.

-- Q. I found out that my manager violated UnitedHealth Group policy, but I don't want to report it because I'm worried he will retaliate if he finds out.
+- Q. I found out that my manager violated UnitedHealth Group policy, but I don't want to report it because I'm worried he will threaten or retaliate against me if he finds out.
 Do I have to report his actions? - A. Yes.
 As a UnitedHealth Group employee, you are obligated to report any violations of Company policy of which you are aware.
 UnitedHealth Group has a strict non-retaliation policy.
-If an individual makes a good-faith complaint or reports harassment or other inappropriate behavior, or provides information related to such complaints or reports, he or she is protected from retaliation.
-And remember: you can make an anonymous report, where permitted by law.
-If you experience or witness any behavior that you believe is prohibited retaliation, you should report the activity to HRdirect or the Compliance & Ethics HelpCenter.
+If an individual makes a good-faith complaint or reports harassment or other inappropriate behavior, or provides information related to such complaints or reports, he or she is protected from intimidation or retaliation.
+You can make an anonymous report, where permitted by law.
+If you experience or witness any behavior that you believe is prohibited intimidation or retaliation, you should report the activity to HRdirect or the Compliance & Ethics HelpCenter.